liufengyun/stoic/README.md

 variables of capability types and so on.
 Different systems may differ in details about what types can be kept in the *pure environment*, though they must all be *effect-safe*.
-Note that the pure environment may contain variables of non-inhabitable types, such as `All X.X`, `B -> E` and so on.
-These non-inhabitable types doesn't pose a problem, as from absurdity everything follows (*ex falso quodlibet*).
+Note that the pure environment may contain variables of uninhabited types, such as `All X.X`, `B -> E` and so on.
+These uninhabited types doesn't pose a problem, as from absurdity everything follows (*ex falso quodlibet*).

 A **stoic function** is a function that can be typed in *pure